zbahati/budgetApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this learning and reviewing our progress
+1. I would like to thank Microverse for this learning and reviewing our progress

+2. The design for this project is based on the work created by [Gregoire Vella](https://www.behance.net/gregoirevella) and is used under the terms of the Creative Commons license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>